Johncci/battleship-wars/README.md

 **Project goals**
  * As the game developer I want the user to enjoy the game.
 The ideal grid size in order to beat this game are the lowest grid sizes however I decided to let the grid sizes go up to the length of the alphabet for any user interested in taking on near impossible games to see what they can score in these games.
- * As the game developer, I want the user to want to return to the game.
+ * As the game developer, I want the user to return to play the game.
  * As the game developer, I want the game to function with no bugs.

 **User stories**
  * As a user I want to be able to understand the rules of the game.
  * As a user I want to be able to view my score.
- * As a user I want to clearly understand when I have won and when I have lost the game.
+ * As a user I want to clearly understand when I have won the game and if I have not sunk all the battleships then I want to know how many I have hit.
  * As a user I want to be able to play the game again.